Llenar70/allye-doc/LinearDML.md

 * **Data**
   * Type: `Orange.data.Table`
   * Description: The analysis dataset.
-It should contain a treatment variable (binary or continuous), an outcome variable (numeric), covariates (features), and optionally meta variables, sample weights, and group identifiers.
+It should contain a binary treatment variable, an outcome variable (numeric), covariates (features), and optionally meta variables, sample weights, and group identifiers.

 ### Input Data Specifications

 * **Treatment Variable**
   * Binary: Use a Discrete Variable.
 Select the control group value in the UI; it will be encoded as 0 (the other value is encoded as 1).
-  * Continuous: Use a numeric (Continuous Variable).
 * **Outcome Variable**
   * Numeric variable to evaluate the effect (e.g., sales, conversion rate).
 Internally treated as float.
 * **Covariates**